String Sextet No. 1 (Brahms): Sextet chronology

 There are earlier string sextets by Luigi Boccherini (two sets of six each).
 However, between Boccherini and Brahms, very few for string instruments without piano seem to have been written or published, whereas within the decades following Brahms's two examples, a number of composers, including Antonín Dvořák, Peter Ilyich Tchaikovsky, Joachim Raff, Max Reger, Arnold Schoenberg, and Erich Wolfgang Korngold, all wrote string sextets.

-Those few examples of such sextets that appeared between the Boccherini and the Brahms include a sextuor a deux violins, deux violes, violoncelle & basse from the 1780s (still later than the 1776 or so of Boccherini's Op.
+Those few examples of such sextets that appeared between the Boccherini and the Brahms include a sextuor à deux violons, deux violes, violoncelle & basse from the 1780s (still later than the 1776 or so of Boccherini's Op.
 23) by Ignaz Pleyel, Ignacy Feliks Dobrzyński's Op.
 39 in E♭ (with double-bass, and published in 1848), Louis Spohr's sextet in C major (Op.
 140) of 1848, and the sextet in D minor (with double bass) by Aloys Schmitt of 1852 (one other possible exception is the sextet of Ferdinand David – published in 1861 and possibly performed in 1860.)